 Our foster program is a unique one, very different from what we were used to in rescue.
 These pets have been in loving homes and been cared for so their behavior and medical history is known.
 There is also a set date when your foster pet would go back to his/her owner.

-Our foster parents must be able to provide a safe, loving and stable environment for the foster animal.
-Experience with dog/cat behavioral or medical issues is a plus, but is not necessary.
-A yard with a fence is preferrable but not mandatory.
-Your foster animal will need exercise, so please keep this in mind.
+Our foster parents must be able to provide a safe, loving and stable environment for the foster pet.
+Experience with dogs and cats and their behavior is a plus, but is not necessary.
+A yard with a fence is preferred (for dogs) but not mandatory.
+Your foster pet may need daily exercise, so please keep this in mind.
 If you foster a cat, the cat must remain indoors.

 As a foster parent, you choose the length of time you can commit, what type of pet (dog/cat) you can foster, the breed, the size of the pet, and gender.
 We will carefully match the foster pet to your home environment.
 If you can foster more than one pet – that would be very much appreciated!

 Your foster pet will come with food and supplies and will be fully vetted before coming to your home.
 Should your foster pet need medical attention, we will provide a vet clinic for you to take your foster pet to.